ATaylor1181/musicstore/README.md

 We come together everyday to discuss where each of us are up to in the project, what each of use are currently doing, and talk about what we want to accomplish by the end of the day.
 That way we know what everyone else in the group is doing so we don't double up on tasks.
 We also use a Trell Board to help us allocate tasks to ourselves and to let the rest of the team know what we are doing when we work on our marketplace when we aren't together in one room.

 **19. Provide an overview and description of your Source control process.**
+We used GitHub to create branches that we pushed and merged to the master file.
+GitHub helped us keep track of what has been merged to our main file.

 **20. Provide an overview and description of your Testing process.**
+We made sure that before we pushed our new feature up to GitHub to be merged, we tested it.
+After every new feature we merged into the master file on GitHub, we pulled the latest version and then ran a test to make sure that the new feature didn't break any of the other features.

 **21. Discuss and analyse requirements related to information system security.**
+Thanks to both **Devise** and **Stripe** gems they handle most the sensitive information about the user.
+Devise handles the passwords to the user's accounts.
+Stripe deals with users credit card details, so we wont have to worry about storing their payment details to our database.

 **22. Discuss methods you will use to protect information and data.**
 We used Devise to allow users to be able to list and buy products from our app.
 If they dont sign in, they can only browse at our store, but will be unable to sell or buy products.
 Devise will be able to handle the security of passwords.
 We also use Stripe for our purchases, and stripe will handle all sensitive information users provide when purchasing an item.